harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > We need some advanced strategy.
 >
-> We need to go to one of the greatest lovers of all time.
+> We need to go to one of the greatest lovers of all time, Joseph Stalin.
 >
-> Yosef Stalin.
+> Because think about it, what happened--bear with me, history lesson--
 >
-> So just think about it.
+> what happened when Germany invaded Russia?
 >
-> What happened?
->
-> Bear with me.
->
-> History lesson.
->
-> What happened when Germany invaded Russia?
->
 > Did the Russians hold them off at the border?
 >
-> No, they said, Come on in.
+> No, they said, come on in, come and take our territories.
->
-> Come on, take our territories.
 >
 > We're not going to stop you.
 >